dimaslanjaka/hexo/build-readme.md

 ```

 ## Installation by changing resolutions
-changing module `resolutions` can changed whole source of desired package, _but only work with `yarn`_
+changing module `resolutions` can changed whole source of desired package, _but only work with `yarn`_. **and do not using development mode in resolutions, because the integrity will never updated**

 package.json
 ```json
 {{ resolutions | safe }}